Guidelines for Maintaining Lawful F-1 Student Status

 - Keep your passport valid at all times.

 - Have an accurate and valid I-20.
 Item #5 on your I-20 shows the expected date of completion.
-If the expiry date is approaching and you need additional time to complete your degree you must apply for an extension at the International Student Office BEFORE the expiry date.
+If the expiry date is approaching and you need additional time to complete your degree you must apply for an extension at International Student Services BEFORE the expiry date.

 - Do not work without proper employment authorization.